 After responding the request, the NF Service Consumer (i.e. the AMF) shall send NAS message to the UE to trigger re-authentication and re-authorization for the given slice.

 The AMF then decides to execute the Slice-Specific Authentication and Authorization if needed as described in clause 5.2.2.2.1.

+If the S-NSSAI is not in the Mapping Of Allowed NSSAI, the AMF removes any status of the corresponding S-NSSAI subject to Slice-Specific Authentication and Authorization in the UE context it may have kept, so that an Slice-Specific Authentication and Authorization procedure is executed next time the UE requests to register with the S-NSSAI.